Noise Levels in Caprock, Lubbock, TX | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Southern Caprock sounds about 69% louder than Central Caprock to the human ear, a 7.6 dBA gap.
+To the human ear, noise in southern Caprock sounds about 34% louder than in northeastern Caprock, a 4.2 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from State Loop 289 do you need to be?